How to fly business class on an economy budget

 How can you score a business class upgrade with your credit card?

-If you’re an avid traveller, and are keen on snagging a business class upgrade but don’t want to pay business class prices, it may be worth investigating business class credit card rewards points.
-You may have heard of frequent flyer credit cards, but in fact, there is no one-size-fits-all frequent flyer credit card.
-Here are a few ways you can go about earning points to put towards upgrades:
+If you’re an avid traveller, and are keen on snagging a business class upgrade but don’t want to pay business class prices, it may be worth investigating credit cards that offer rewards points.
+You may have heard of frequent flyer credit cards, but in fact, there’s no one-size-fits-all frequent flyer credit card.
+Here are a few ways you can go about earning points to put towards flight upgrades:

-- Converting credit card reward points.
-Some rewards credit cards allow you to earn points when you spend on the card, and you may be allowed to convert your points to frequent flyer miles with partner airlines.
+- Converting credit card reward points: Some rewards credit cards allow you to earn points when you spend on the card, and you may be allowed to convert your points to frequent flyer points or convert them to points that can be used with partner airlines.

-If you’re looking for the best credit cards for frequent flyers, you can compare with Canstar to find a card that works with your needs and budget.
+If you’re looking for some of the best credit cards for frequent flyers, you can compare them with Canstar to find a card that works for your needs and budget.
+It’s important to read any relevant documentation, such as the Product Disclosure Statement (PDS), Target Market Determination (TMD) and Key Facts Sheet, for any credit card product you’re considering.

-Once you have signed up and started points for business class flights, your frequent flyer program may then allow you to start putting them towards travel perks like upgrades, lounge access, hotel stays and concierge services.
+Once you have signed up and started collecting points, your frequent flyer program may then allow you to start putting them towards travel perks like flight upgrades (including upgrades to business class), lounge access, hotel stays and concierge services.

 How do you convert points to upgrades?

-While the process of upgrading will differ between airlines, generally speaking, you will be able to upgrade online.
-If you have booked an economy seat on a flight and received your confirmation, you will be able to log into your frequent flyer account, select your booking and see if an upgrade is available.
+While the process of upgrading from economy to business class will differ between airlines, generally speaking, you’ll be able to upgrade online.
+If you’ve booked an economy seat on a flight and received your confirmation, you’ll typically be able to log into your frequent flyer account, select your booking and see if an upgrade is available.

 You may be able to upgrade immediately if you have enough frequent flyer points stored up.
 Alternatively, you may be able to request an upgrade using your points, and the airline will notify you if one becomes available before the flight leaves.

-While different airlines will have different processes, you may find that they have tiered frequent flyer rewards programs – separated into a gold, silver and bronze tier, for example – and preference for upgrades will be given to those in higher tiers.
+While different airlines will have different processes, you may find that they have tiered frequent flyer rewards programs.
+For example, Qantas separates its members into silver, gold and platinum and above tiers.
+Preference for upgrades will usually be given to those in higher tiers and filter their way down.

 How many points does it take to upgrade to business class?

-The points needed for an upgrade to business class will vary between airlines and carriers, so let’s take a look at an example.
+The points needed for an upgrade to business class will vary between airlines and routes, so let’s take a look at an example.

 The points cost goes up from there.
-If you were to take a longer domestic flight – for example, Brisbane to Perth – then Virgin says that it would cost you 9,900 points to upgrade from a Flex Fare.
+If you were to take a longer domestic flight—for example, Brisbane to Perth—then Virgin says that it would cost you 30,000 points to upgrade.

 How easy is it to actually earn frequent flyer points?